 Winy: Ok, we’ll do that, man.

-Design and the City was recorded at the WeWork offices in Prague, with the support of the City of Prague.
-This podcast is produced by myself Alexandra Siebenthal, with support from Martin Barry, Radka Ondrackova, Elizabeth Mills and Elizabeth Novacek and edited by LittleBig Studio.
+Design and the City was recorded at the WeWork offices in Prague, with the support of the Czech Ministry of Culture and Nano Energies.
+This podcast is produced by Alexandra Siebenthal, with support from Martin Barry, Radka Ondrackova, Elizabeth Mills and Elizabeth Novacek and edited by LittleBig Studio.

 Cover image courtesy of BarbraVerbij